PurwadhikaDev/AlphaGroup_JC_DS_FT_SBY_02_FinalProject/README.md

 ## 3. Analysis & Machine Learning Conclusions

+- Tenure has the strongest negative correlation with Churn, with the histogram visualization above we know that the rate of use of ecommerce services has increased in under 2 months.

 - The proportion of customers who file a complaint is higher to stop using e-commerce services by 31.7% (3x, in proportion) than those who do not file a complaint.

 - Surprisingly, for a satisfaction score of 4, 15.6% (109 out of 696) have churned, and for a satisfaction score of 5, 23.3% (176 out of 754) have churned, which are higher than satisfaction score of 1 and 2.